reactiveui/ReactiveUI.SourceGenerators/README.md

 # ReactiveUI.SourceGenerators
 Use source generators to generate ReactiveUI objects.

 Not taking public contributions at this time

+These Source Generators were designed to work in full with ReactiveUI V19.5.31 and newer supporting all features, currently:
+- [Reactive]
+- [ObservableAsProperty]
+- [ReactiveCommand]

+Versions older than V19.5.31 to this:
+- [Reactive] fully supported,
+- [ObservableAsProperty] fully supported,
+- [ReactiveCommand] all supported except Cancellation Token asnyc methods.

 ## Usage Reactive property `[Reactive]`
 ```csharp